Gotta003/Matteo_Gottardelli_Intro_PARCO_H2-2024-2025/README.md

           <th>Mode that iniziates all the locatuibs if a matrix with the same value, but after that changes the one at the bottom right of the matrix, but not on the main diagonal, because my algorithms will run from the high to low, row by row, being row-based algorithms.
 So, this will lead to a check of symmetry that will be true until the last one which will lead to a matrix transposition.</th>
         </tr>
 </table>
 The generation of the same values obviously doing simulations will logically be inaccurate if the cache is not free.
-In my code the problem is not present in the most cases, thanks to a function that indirectly frees the caches, so these static matrices would be a problem.<br><br>
+In my code the problem is not present in the most cases, thanks to a function that indirectly frees the caches, so these static matrices would be a problem.
+In this project, I focused on the first mode in order to study reproducibility.<br><br>
 5. Samples - In my code, at each execution will be output directly the average of the times, in order to internally compute the speedup and the efficienct thanks to that algorithm a number of samples can be inputed and all the outputs will be viewable in times*.csv files, but the average time, the speedup and the efficiency will be calculated according to the 40% in the middle of the data.
 Because of this I've decided to put a minimum of input samples per simulation on 25, in order to take the 10 values in the middle of an ordered array and cutting off the outliers, but there is no above limit, but to it parsimonously, otherwise your simulation can be take an enormous amount of time.<br><br>
+6. Scaling - This is a parameter that accepts only 0 and 1, the first one is for strong scaling, so a fixed size and a changing number of processes computation, which is the standard reasoning, the second is for weak scaling, so for each process has to be allocated the same starting quantity, so the only way to do that is creating an initial matrix N*num_procsxN, assigning to each process an NxN.
+This is recommended to be runned with mode 2 and only with that, the logic with the other was not implemented, because was not asked for the delivery.
-6. Number of Threads - This is a not mandatory parameter in the first three modes (sequential and implicit) and the program will work otherwise, because that will be just ignored, but for the other modes (OMP), that is mandatory.
-The value has to be a power of 2 and the numbers have to be between 1 and 64, so in this specific project could not be run threads other than 1, 2, 4, 8, 16, 32 and 64.<br><br>
+EXTRA -np.
+Number of Processes - This is mandatory parameter and I have used a power of 2 and the numbers have to be between 1 and 64, so in this specific project could not be run threads other than 1, 2, 4, 8, 16, 32 and 64.
+The program should handle the cases that are not suitable with the mode, for example in mode 2 it executes with a correct number, because can be inserted an higher number of processes than rows, but will be threated as the number of rows, instead with mode 3 and 4 the program will directly exit.<br><br>

 [Back to top](#table-of-contents)